Vietnam.vn - Nền tảng quảng bá Việt Nam

 Explaining more clearly the harmful effects of sunlight on eye health, the president of the American Optometric Association said: "UV rays from the sun can damage the skin of the eyelids, cornea, lens and other parts of the eye.
 Even in a short period of time, such as exposure to bright sunlight at the beach continuously for a day can lead to keratitis."

-Reynolds also points out that some warning signs of this condition include red or swollen eyes, itching, pain, a gritty feeling in the eye, and sensitivity to light.
-Although photokeratitis is usually temporary, it can cause more serious damage to the eye if you repeat the condition frequently.
+Reynolds also points out some warning signs of this condition include red or swollen eyes, itching, pain, a gritty feeling in the eye and sensitivity to light.
+Although photokeratitis is usually temporary, the eye can become more seriously damaged if you repeat this condition frequently.

 "Over time, when the eyes are exposed to solar radiation, the risk of developing cataracts, eye cancer or macular degeneration will increase," Dr. Reynolds said.